saikireeti123/Devops-AWS/docker.md

  * EXPOSE: Exposes a port or a range of ports to the host machine.
  * CMD: Specifies the default command to run when the container is started
  * ENTRYPOINT: Specifies the entry point for the container.
- * VOLUME: Creates a volume in the image to persist the data even if container is deleted."
+ * VOLUME: Creates a volume in the image to persist the data even if container is deleted.   "

 # port-forwarding: